guritkaurlab/guritkaurlab.github.io/_pages/home.md

   </a>
 </div>

-Our current research is focused on these directions: Adaptive optical networks , Advanced modulation and coding for optical communication systems, FSO and hybrid RF/FSO networks and communications, Design and modeling of optoelectronics, nano-photonics devices, such as modulators, LEDs, lasers, and photodetectors, on Si substrate,and Green Technology for IoT applications.
+Our current research is focused on these directions: Adaptive optical networks , Advanced modulation and coding for optical communication systems, FSO and hybrid RF/FSO networks and communications, Design and modeling of optoelectronics, nano-photonics devices, such as modulators, LEDs, lasers, and photodetectors, on Si substrate,and Green Technology for IoT & Smart Cities applications.
 For further description (see [Research](research)).

-We are located at Delhi Technological University, the birthplace and home to Vinod Dham (Also Known as the "The father of the Pentium Chips"for his contribution to the development of Intel's Pentium micro-processor), Sanjiv Ahuja(The Chairman and CEO of Tillman Global Holdings), Rohit Chadda (The CEO for the digital business at Zee group), and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
+We are located at Delhi Technological University, the birthplace and home to Vinod Dham (Also Known as the "The father of the Pentium Chips"for his contribution to the development of Intel's Pentium micro-processor), Sanjiv Ahuja(The Chairman and CEO of Tillman Global Holdings), Rohit Chadda (The CEO for the digital business at Zee group), and others.

 Delhi Technological University (DTU), formerly known as the Delhi College of Engineering (DCE), is a premier public university located in New Delhi, India.
 It is Delhi's first Engineering college and among those few engineering colleges of India which were set up before independence.It was established in 1941 as Delhi Polytechnic and was under the control of the Government of India.